tikv/community/votes/0206-Leavrth-as-tikv-reviewer.md

-# A Vote for Leavrth as TiKV Committer
+# A Vote for Leavrth as TiKV Reviewer

 ## Proposal